 Knowing your credit score to buy a home is one of the first steps you’ll want to take.
 If you have a high credit score, you may qualify for some of the best rates when it comes to getting a mortgage.
 You may also be eligible for higher-priced mortgages that give you the option to own a better home in a more expensive housing market.
-Again, it pays to keep your mortgage affordable, even if the lender is willing to loan you more than you expect for your budget.
+Again, it pays to lock-in a mortgage rate and keep your mortgage affordable, even if the lender is willing to loan you more than you expect for your budget.
 If you have less than perfect credit, your lender may offer you a smaller loan with a higher interest rate.
 The higher the score, the less interest you pay overall.
 The difference between the cost of a home for a well-qualified buyer and one with damaged credit can add up to tens of thousands of dollars over the life of the loan.

 Typical lenders desire clients with credit scores higher than 650 points, while government-backed lenders can offer loans to individuals with scores below 600.
 There are options for homebuyers who want to get a loan with bad credit, specifically around FHA loans and other government-backed programs.
 Organizations and websites, such as the VantageScore and FICO, contain the credit score necessary for affordability calculation.
 Furthermore, one can access their credit reports by visiting the annual credit report, TransUnion, Equifax, and Experian websites.